Kotlin/dokka/docs/topics/overview.md

 </build>
 ```

-To generate documentation run `dokka:dokka` goal.
+To generate documentation, run the `dokka:dokka` goal.

-By default, output directory is set to `target/dokka`.
+By default, the output directory is set to `target/dokka`.

-Learn more about Maven configuration in a separate [topic dedicated to Maven](maven.md).
+To learn more about Maven configuration, see [Maven](maven.md).

 </tab>
 </tabs>